 My dad wanted us to play Antonio Vivaldi’s “Four Seasons” at his memorial service, which we did.
 When the string quartet started playing, I completely broke down and sobbed for the first time after his death.
 For years, whenever that piece would come on the radio, I would immediately change the channel.
 I just couldn’t listen to it.
 Finally, about 10 years later, I was able to.”

 As you journey with grief, you may feel a variety of emotions, such as shock, denial, anger, depression, guilt, or acceptance.
 At HealGrief, we want you to know that such feelings are normal, change over time, and are ripe for artistic expression.
 As part of the healing process, these feelings can be shared in your artwork, whether or not you consider yourself an artist.
-We invite you t0 take advantage of this opportunity for art therapy by submitting a photo of your own.
-Simply click on “upload your image,” and tell us the story behind the image.
+We invite you to take advantage of this opportunity for art therapy by submitting a photo of your own.
+Simply click on “upload your image” and tell us the story behind the image.
 You are welcome to submit more than one image.